Abbott Northwestern Hospital

 Founded in 1996, Park House is one of only six programs in the U.S. providing day health services for people with HIV/AIDS.
 Research shows that people who participate in day health programs see a significant reduction in hospitalizations, decreased length of hospital stays, and a drastic reduction in nursing home admissions.

 The Park House program offers individuals with HIV/AIDS a place to socialize, find support and build skills to improve their physical health and emotional wellness.
-Both an adult day health center and a mental health day treatment program, this outpatient service is open 9 a.m.– 4 p.m., Monday – Thursday and offers:
+Both an adult day health center and a mental health day treatment program, this outpatient service is open 9 a.m. to 4 p.m., Monday - Thursday and offers:

 The Park House staff includes a psychologist, registered nurse, certified therapeutic recreation specialists and a chaplain.
 They carry out Park House’s mission to enhance quality of life, maximize human dignity, promote independence, and minimize hospitalization and institutionalization of persons living with HIV/AIDS.